XinChenCSC/KnowCovid/README.md

                        to give a updated list of websites to be used for the week.
                        This official list is found under the foler 'Websites-of-the-Week' under the name 'results.txt'

-Their purpose is as follows:
-* Internet_to_text.py - Find links for articles from our trusted sources.
-Save those links to a .txt file.
-* scrape_article.py -   Converts the content of an article, from some given link, to .txt files
-* PYT_dictionary.py -   Classify articles extracted by scrape_article.py into
-                      different article types.
-Makes decisions about whether the associated website to that .txt file should be posted to our website.
-* Automate_en_masse.py - By using the output given from Internet_to_text.py, runs
-                       both scrape_article.py and the functions in PYT_dictionary.py to give a updated list of websites to be used for the week.
-                       This official list is found under the foler 'Websites-of-the-Week' under the name 'results.txt'

 Functions available in PYT_dictionary.py include:
 * print_NEAT(...) - prints a list with 5 elements per line
 * print_keyword_lists(...) - prints 3 keyword lists with 5 words per line.
-* classify_article(test_runs_date, fileNames, list_of_url) -
-                           can classify an article to 5 different types:
+* classify_article(test_runs_date, fileNames, list_of_url) - can classify an article to 5 different types:
-                           "This is a good article!"
+                           * "This is a good article!"
-                           "This article is politics and corona."
+                           * "This article is politics and corona."
-                           "This article is politics."
+                           * "This article is politics."
-                           "This article is irrelevant."
+                           * "This article is irrelevant."
-                           "This article is a mix of things."
+                           * "This article is a mix of things."

                            An article that belongs to our website is a "...good article!".
 However, if our extracted
                            content is not directly related to coronavirus,